Baker & Taylor: Offerings

-On 1/11/19 Follett/B&T sold its retail entertainment division (dvd, bd, vinyl, music CD) to La Vergne, TN's Ingram Entertainment.

-Baker & Taylor announced on 6/18 an alignment with education and training provider, the for-profit school, PA's Penn Foster to provide working adults with skills development and training programs free via their local public library.
-Specifically, the plan is to make Penn Foster’s library of “competency-based, career-aligned courses and playlists, including foundational career readiness skills, soft skills, and degree and certificate programs,” available to public library patrons through Baker & Taylor’s digital book platform.
+In June 2018, B&T announced an alignment with the for-profit school, PA's Penn Foster to provide working adults with skills development and training programs free via their local public library, planning to make Penn Foster’s library of "competency-based, career-aligned courses and playlists, including foundational career readiness skills, soft skills, and degree and certificate programs," available to public library patrons.

 Ownership history

 Castle Harlan Partners was Baker & Taylor's majority owner, having acquired it from the investment firm Willis Stein & Partners.
 In 1994, the Follett Corporation of River Grove, Illinois had intended to acquire Baker & Taylor from the then majority holder, the Carlyle Group, which was looking to sell its interest to concentrate on the defense industry.